Indian Housing Block Grant Program (IHBG)

 Application instructions, requirements, and other information regarding completing an IHP and APR are available in the report form guidance.

-Recipients may submit their IHPs and APRs through the Energy and Performance Information Center (EPIC), HUD's web-based submission system.
+Recipients may submit their IHPs and APRs through the Grants Evaluation and Management System (GEMS), HUD's web-based submission system.

 For program questions: